-Figure 17 Sea-surface temperature (SST) anomalies in the Yellow Sea and East China Sea. : (a) spatial and (b) temporal.
+(a) spatial and (b) temporal.
 The bold pink curve in (b) indicates the 2-year moving average and the grey line indicates the trend.
 The Y-axis in (b) is degrees Celsius and the equation in (b) indicates the average increase in SST for the period of record (1980-2018), plus or minus the 95 percent statistical confidence interval.

-(Source: Pei et al., 2017).
+Source: Pei et al., 2017.

 This trend of increasing sea-surface temperatures (SSTs) can be seen in the spatial increase in the water temperatures of the YSLME.
-Figure 19 shows increases in water temperatures during the month of August in 2005 compared with 2018 in the northern YSLME and the Bohai Sea.
+Figure 21 shows increases in water temperatures during the month of August in 2005 compared with 2018 in the northern YSLME and the Bohai Sea.
 The China Sea Level Bulletin (2018) reports that from 1980 to 2018, the sea surface temperatures of China's coastal waters increase by 0.23°C over the ten-year period.